 Here’s the thing though, she’s not a polar bear expert.
 Indeed, she isn’t an expert on anything even remotely related to climate change.
 She is an adjunct professor of anthropology (not someone who holds a research position), and, as of this writing, she has published exactly zero peer-reviewed research articles on polar bears.
 She is not a polar bear researcher.
 She doesn’t work with them.

 On her blog, she states, “I am a different kind of polar bear expert than those that study bears in the field but having a different background means I know things they do not and this makes my contribution valuable and valid.”
 That is, however, utter nonsense.
 You can’t just decide that you are an expert on something.
 That’s not how expertise works.
 By way of example, I do a lot of research on turtles.
 I have years of research experience and multiple publications on them.
 As a result, I get to call myself a turtle expert.
 In contrast, someone who has never studied turtles and never published research on turtles does not get to call themselves a turtle expert, and they don’t get to assert that not doing actual research has somehow allowed them to know things that I (and other actual experts) missed while doing all of our actual research.
-You can’t just decide that you are an expert on something.
+You can’t just declare yourself to be an expert on something.
 That’s not how this works.
 Think about it this way, every fact we know about polar bears was found by someone actually studying polar bears.
 Thus, she cannot magically know things that those people don’t, because they are the ones who discovered everything we know.

 Indeed, an actual polar bear expert, Ian Stirling (who, amusingly, she compares herself to) said that she has “zero” authority on polar bears.

 I’m taking the time to explain all of this for three reasons.
 First, this strategy of claiming that a non-expert is an actual expert is an extremely common tactic among climate change deniers and science deniers more generally.
-They present people like Crockford as bonafide experts so that you will take them seriously when they say something like, (paraphrasing) “polar bears aren’t declining,” but Crockford is not a polar bear expert and claiming that she is one is a lie.
+They present people like Crockford as bona fide experts so that you will take them seriously when they say something like, (paraphrasing) “polar bears aren’t declining,” but Crockford is not a polar bear expert and claiming that she is one is a lie.
 She is a quack and a fraud who is mascaraing as an expert.

 Second, this arrogant notion that not doing actual research actually makes someone more knowledgeable/qualified is pervasive among pseudoscientists, and it is absurd for all of the reasons I have just explained.
 You can’t just magically pull previously unknown information out of thin air, and this concept that not being a real researcher is somehow beneficial is utterly insane.
+Imagine if someone with no mechanical training, expertise, or experience said, “I’m a different type of mechanical expert than the people who actually work on cars, but having a different background means I know things they do not and this makes my contribution valuable and valid.”
+That would be absurd, right?
+A lifetime of not working on cars doesn’t magically give you knowledge about cars that people who actually work on them not only missed, but missed because they actually work on cars.
+It’s madness.

 Third, the source of a claim or accusation can help you judge the level of skepticism that you should apply.
 It is not, in and of itself, enough to determine what is true and what is false, but it is a useful starting point.
 If, for example, a claim is coming from someone who is an actual expert or who, at the very least, has a well-established record of veracity (like, say, Sir David Attenborough) then you have pretty good reason to think that the claim is likely true.
 You should still fact check, but the burden of proof is fairly low.
 In contrast, if a claim comes from someone with a long history of being untrustworthy, then the burden of proof is quite high, and you should be very dubious until you are presented with really clear evidence.
 In this particular case, the accusation is coming from a non-expert with a known agenda, known connections to science-denying groups, and a long history of making false claims about her expertise.
 In other words, not a trustworthy source.